-- Log in to the Advanced interface as a general administrator (fwadmin/xceladmin in this example), and select the site for which you wish to create a flex filter asset (FirstSite II sample site in this example). - 2.
+- 1. Log in to the Admin interface as a general administrator, and select the site for which you wish to create a flex filter asset (FirstSite II sample site in this example). - 2.
 Create the attributes (if not already defined) that will be referenced by the filter's input and output arguments.
 Note the following requirements: - For flex filters that use the Document Transformation filter class, the input and output attributes must be of type blob. - For any flex filter, the input attribute, output attribute, and flex filter must all belong to the same flex family.

-For instructions on creating flex attributes, see "Step 4: Create Flex Attributes," on page 317.
+For instructions on creating flex attributes, see "Step 4: Create Flex Attributes," on page 297.